How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 Financial Assistance and Support

-Many adult education programs offer free classes.
+Many adult education programs offer free classes while others have minimal fees.

 • Scholarships